Rainymood/rainymood.github.io/_posts/2017-03-14-how-to-memorise-pi.md

 We have a *beatle* (tor => tr => 14) standing on top of a little *tortellini* (tl => 15) inside a *pan* (pn = 92).
 To find the digits of Pi we now "invert" our story.
-Beatle, pasta, pan: 3.141592.
+Beetle, pasta, pan: 3.141592.
 Bam!
 That's already 6 decimals down!
 Two more pairs and we're at 10 decimals, exciting!

 The next number is 65.
 Translating 65 gives "jl".
 You could translate this to